 Before joining Lubrizol, he worked for twelve years for Ethyl Corp., first in Orangeburg, S.C., as a senior process engineer, then in Sauget, Ill., as process technology manager, and finally in Pasadena, Texas, as technical services manager for a lubricant additives facility and as a senior specialist.
 Prior to that, he spent nearly five years at Hercules, Brunswick, Ga., as a process engineer.
 He has a BS in chemical engineering from North Carolina State.
 He is a senior member of the American Institute of Chemical Engineers.

 He has been the principal author of about two dozen practical articles on chemical process safety that offer a within-the-fence look at that activity from an operations, maintenance and engineering standpoint.
-His third book, “Chemical Process Safety: Learning from Case Histories,” remains popular source of insights about what has led to accidents.
+His book, “Chemical Process Safety: Learning from Case Histories,” remains so popular there was a fourth edition published in 2015..

-Roy is a regular lecturer on process safety topics, and has given talks throughout North America and in Holland, Taiwan, India and Bahrain.
-He also is a frequent contributor of papers to the AIChE Loss Prevention Symposia and to the Mary Kay O’Connor Process Safety Symposia.
-He has assisted the Lake Area Industries – McNeese Engineering Partnership in presenting process safety programs to local industry.
+Sanders is a regular lecturer on process safety topics, and has given talks throughout the U.S. as well as Bahrain Canada, India, the Netherlands, Poland, and Taiwan.
+He was a frequent contributor of papers to the AIChE Loss Prevention Symposia and to the Mary Kay O’Connor Process Safety Symposia.
+He assists the Lake Area Industries – McNeese Engineering Partnership in presenting process safety programs to local industry.
+He received the “2011 Harry T. West Memorial Service Award” from the Mary Kay O’Connor Process Safety Center.
+He also received the “2013 Safety Leadership Award” presented by the Southwest Louisiana Construction Users Council for “Exemplary Leadership in the area of Safety & Health for Southwest Louisiana Contractors.”
 He is a registered professional chemical engineer and environmental engineer in Louisiana.
 Roy is a Fellow of the American Institute of Chemical Engineers.

 Ellen Turner has worked for Eastman Chemical Co. for nearly 20 years.
 She currently is specialty plastics for medical devices market development representative in Kingsport, Tenn., a role in which works on a team to expand the market for the company’s copolyester resins.